-- The Level 2 and Level 3 are for aspiring individuals who want to share a passion for mountain biking with others as a qualified Leader.
+- The Level 2 and Level 3 Awards are for aspiring individuals who want to share a passion for mountain biking with others as a qualified Leader.

-The award particularly focuses on group management in technical terrain, navigation in challenging conditions with few navigational features and incident management in remote environments.
+The Level 3 Award is aimed at qualified mountain bike leaders, who wish to extend their remit to include remote terrain and trails of severe technical difficulty.
+The award also focuses on group management in technical terrain, navigation in challenging mountain conditions with few navigational features and incident management in remote environments.